apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

      - Notes
    * - ``ARROW:average_byte_width:exact``
      - ``float64``
-     - The average size in bytes of a row in the target. (exact)
+     - The average size in bytes of a row in the target column. (exact)
    * - ``ARROW:average_byte_width:approximate``
-     - ``float64``
+     - ``float64``: TODO: Should we use ``int64`` instead?
-     - The average size in bytes of a row in the target. (approximate)
+     - The average size in bytes of a row in the target column. (approximate)
    * - ``ARROW:distinct_count:exact``
      - ``int64``
-     - The number of distinct values in the target. (exact)
+     - The number of distinct values in the target column. (exact)
    * - ``ARROW:distinct_count:approximate``
      - ``float64``
-     - The number of distinct values in the target. (approximate)
+     - The number of distinct values in the target column. (approximate)
    * - ``ARROW:max_byte_width:exact``
      - ``int64``
-     - The maximum size in bytes of a row in the target. (exact)
+     - The maximum size in bytes of a row in the target column. (exact)
    * - ``ARROW:max_byte_width:approximate``
      - ``float64``
-     - The maximum size in bytes of a row in the target. (approximate)
+     - The maximum size in bytes of a row in the target column. (approximate)
    * - ``ARROW:max_value:exact``
      - Target dependent
-     - The maximum value in the target. (exact)
+     - The maximum value in the target column. (exact)
    * - ``ARROW:max_value:approximate``
      - Target dependent
-     - The maximum value in the target. (approximate)
+     - The maximum value in the target column. (approximate)
    * - ``ARROW:min_value:exact``
      - Target dependent
-     - The minimum value in the target. (exact)
+     - The minimum value in the target column. (exact)
    * - ``ARROW:min_value:approximate``
      - Target dependent
-     - The minimum value in the target. (approximate)
+     - The minimum value in the target column. (approximate)
    * - ``ARROW:null_count:exact``
      - ``int64``
-     - The number of nulls in the target. (exact)
+     - The number of nulls in the target column. (exact)
    * - ``ARROW:null_count:approximate``
      - ``float64``
-     - The number of nulls in the target. (approximate)
+     - The number of nulls in the target column. (approximate)
    * - ``ARROW:row_count:exact``
      - ``int64``
      - The number of rows in the target table or record batch. (exact)